hkotek/hkotek.com/archive/altac-jobs-for-social-scientists.md

 ## Research

 A lot can go into here.
-I'm going to split out UX research from the rest simply because I have a lot of descriptions from people in those roles.
+I'm going to separate out UX research from the rest simply because I have a lot of descriptions from people in those roles.
 Once again, this is a fully artificial split that I'm making just for convenience.

 ### General roles

 Use qualitative and/or quantitative tools (A/B testing, interviews, questionnaires, data analysis, etc) to investigate how consumers and clients benefit from a product, what new features the market wants, what products exist in the market and how makes each one unique, how to make products friendly, how to increase customer satisfaction, how to improve employee retention, etc. Create reports and presentations to share findings with clients and internal stakeholders.

-Some job titles: **Research Analyst, Research Scientist, Research-Innovation Lead, Solutions Innovator, Insights Consultant, Marketing Researcher, Ethnographic Researcher, People Analytics Specialist, Behavioral Scientist, Applied Scientist, Data Quality Curator, Researcher, Growth Strategist, Chief Learning Officer, Chief Knowledge Officer, R&D (research & development)** (I'll cover [UX research, conversation design](User-experience-and-design) and variants as a separate category below)
+Some job titles: **Research Analyst, Research Scientist, Research-Innovation Lead, Solutions Innovator, Insights Consultant, Marketing Researcher, Ethnographic Researcher, People Analytics Specialist, Behavioral Scientist, Applied Scientist, Data Quality Curator, Researcher, Growth Strategist, Chief Learning Officer, Chief Knowledge Officer, R&D (research & development)**.

 Some descriptions of job responsibilities:
 > "I design and carry out ethnographic research projects using a variety of qualitative